Upper Gastrointestinal Series

 Call Your Doctor

-- Constipation that lasts for more than a few days after the test
+- Constipation that lasts for more than 2 days

 American Gastroenterological Association